MenloOne/townhall/README.md

 #### Parity

-Another option, which also enables interacting with the rest of Ethereum, is to run a private dev chain with Parity, install and run a private dev chain:
+Another option, which also enables interacting with the rest of Ethereum, is to run a private dev chain with Parity.

+You need to unlock your account to be able to run Truffle migrations easily.
+One method is to pass the account address and a password file when running parity, that method is demonstrated below.

+You can also call the `personal_unlockAccount` rpc method.

         brew install parity
-        parity --config dev
+        parity --config dev --unlock 0x00a329c0648769A73afAc7F9381E08FB43dBEA72 --password parity.account --force-ui  --jsonrpc-cors all -lrpc=trace --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts  --no-persistent-txqueue

+Use the `integration` network defined in `truffle.js` when using parity.

+        yarn run truffle deploy --network integration

 Parity has a lot of config and features: [Read the effin manual](https://wiki.parity.io/Private-development-chain)